-Avocado oil is one of my favourite natural oils and is such a versatile oil for hair.
+Avocado oil for hair is versatile and one of my favorite natural oils.
 It comes from the mighty avocado, which is one of the healthiest foods to eat.

 Avocados are full of heart-healthy fats and so nutritious.
 It’s one of the foods featured in 95 Foods for Healthy Hair Care and Growth.